ing-bank/baker/docs/sections/development-life-cycle/test.md

 5. Assert expectations on the state and/or the sensory event results.

-_Note: Take into consideration the asynchronous nature of Baker, some times the easiest is to use `fireAndResolveWhenCompleted` that will resolve when a sensory event has completely finished affecting the state of the recipe instance._
+_Note: Take into consideration the asynchronous nature of Baker, some times the easiest is to use `fireAndResolveWhenCompleted` that will resolve when a sensory event has completely finished affecting the state of the recipe instance.
+Or the other way is to use `BakerAssert.waitFor(eventsFlow)` method from the `baker-test` library._

 === "Scala"